 Living conditions of the residents of the refugee camp Al-Hol are still catastrophic.
 However, more and more internally displaced persons and refugees, especially from the town Al-Bahouz, are seeking refuge in the camp.
 Recently, five children died as a result of malnutrition and lack of medical care (ARK News, March 11, 2019).
 Between March 11 and 16, about 1,000 Syrians and 300 Iraqis arrived at the camp.
 Additionally, 575 families of IS members reached Al-Hol (SMART News, March 14 and 16, 2019).

 A suicide attack took place in Al-Bahouz on March 15.
 It was carried out by two women with explosive belts.
 The assassins had mingled with families who wanted to flee from Al-Bahouz at the time of the explosion.
 Six people were killed and others were injured (SMART News).

 Statement of KNC regarding ʿAfrin

 On March 17, the KNC published a statement on the ongoing violence in ‘Afrin.
-It condemns the restraint of the international community and the actions of Turkish troops.
-The KNC called on international actors, on Turkey and on human rights organizations to stop the systematic violence in ‘Afrin, to remove the armed militias from ‘Afrin and to hand over the administration of the province to the local population (ARK News).
+It condemns the actions of Turkish troops and the lack of action by the international community.
+The KNC called on international actors, Turkey and human rights organizations to stop the systematic violence in ‘Afrin, to remove the armed militias from ‘Afrin and to hand over the administration of the province to the local population (ARK News).